Slow Leak in Tire Causes on a RAV4: How to Find the Leak

 Conclusion

 A slow tire leak on your RAV4 is manageable if you act early.
 Check the tire cold, compare the reading with the driver-door pressure label, inspect for punctures or sidewall damage, and use the soapy water test to locate escaping air.
-If bubbles appear at the tread, valve, bead, or sidewall, have the tire professionally inspected.
-A small tread puncture may be repairable, but sidewall damage, large punctures, bead problems, rim damage, or repeated pressure loss should be handled before the tire becomes unsafe.
+If bubbles appear at the tread, valve, bead, rim edge, or sidewall, have the tire professionally inspected.
+A small tread puncture may be repairable, but sidewall damage, shoulder damage, large punctures, bead problems, rim damage, or repeated pressure loss should be handled before the tire becomes unsafe.

 Sources